 Where can I park?

 You can find on-site parking at Millennium Park Garage, located at 5 S Columbus Drive, just under the Pavilion, and at Grant Park Garage North at 25 N Michigan Avenue.

-Festival members are eligible for discounted parking at a rate of $14 for twelve hours in Millennium Garage.
+Festival members are eligible for discounted parking.
 To take advantage of the discount, you must submit the parking form within five business days of your first visit to the Festival, and then pick up your discount card.
 Please see the Member Corner for more information.

 Concerts are rarely canceled due to rain, but in the event of dangerous weather, such as lightning or tornado warnings, patrons are advised to exit the Park.
 For immediate shelter, enter the parking garage on the northeast side of the Jay Pritzker Pavilion.